 Disney wins the race the same way that Nike, Apple, and hundreds of other companies do, they don’t sell you their product, they sell you an experience centered around their product.
 People buy a sweatshirt from Patagonia not because it’s the comfiest shirt they’ve ever had (though they are darn comfy), but it’s because it says something about you and what you stand for.

 Experience will only become more key as Millennials and Generation Z gain buying power in the coming years.
 Even though sometimes we are hard on Millennials, we need to Give Them a Break as they know that experience drives businesses forward.
-Combine that with The Future of the Customer Experience, where convenience and personalization are key and you’ll be ready to take on the future generation of experience-based buyers.
+Combine that with The Future of the Customer Experience and why Good Content Matters (But Context Matters Even More), where convenience and personalization are key, and you’ll be ready to take on the future generation of experience-based buyers.